 In the 1500s, a crew of Spanish sailors were shipwrecked on a tiny dash of palm tree-fringed white sand in the Philippines’ Visayan Sea at Christmas.
 Beautiful as it was, the seafarers feared they wouldn’t escape this bug-blighted, skin-blistering island by the next major Christian festival.
 They named their godforsaken home Malapascua – ‘bad Easter’ in Spanish.

 Today you can’t imagine having a bad anything here.
-Since local fishermen discovered thresher sharks breaching the waves like dolphins above a sunken island called Monad Shoal 20 years ago, Malapascua has become a diving hotspot.
+Since local fishermen discovered thresher sharks breaching the waves like dolphins above a sunken island called Monad Shoal more than 20 years ago, Malapascua has become a diving hotspot.
 Those who head underwater enjoy the perfect cocktail of rainbow-coloured coral gardens, almost-guaranteed sightings of thresher sharks – a species elusive elsewhere – and bleeding sunsets over white beaches.
 Those Spanish sailors had it all wrong.

 ‘Before the typhoon, 85 percent of the island was rainforest,’ he says.
 ‘Three hours afterwards, it was like a desert.
 Everything on the southern Bounty Beach side was sandblasted, trees were stripped of their bark, paint tore from buildings, anything that was metal was gone.’
-Snapped palm tree trunks still dot the coastline.

 At the time, Yolanda was the strongest tropical cyclone by wind speed the world had ever seen, reaching 315 kilometres per hour, and it killed 6,300 people in the Philippines alone.
-Dino, who manages the Thresher Shark Diving (TSD) centre, turned his home into an evacuation shelter, supplying rice and water stockpiled from Cebu City to his staff.
+Dino, who manages the Thresher Shark Divers (TSD) centre, turned his home into an evacuation shelter, supplying rice and water stockpiled from Cebu City to his staff.
 Malapascua was flattened, but no lives were lost on the island.
 Tourists had been evacuated well in advance.

 Below the waves it was a different story.
 The storm had denuded reefs up to a depth of 30 metres.
 Coral in the shallows was decimated.
 Cleaning stations on Monad Shoal, home to wrasses that rid the thresher sharks of parasites each morning (the reason sightings are so reliable), had literally been turned upside down.
 Eighteen days after Yolanda, the divemasters tested the waters.
 As they climbed down into the deep blue, they had one question: would the sharks still be there?